2022 Auckland mayoral election

+Key dates

+Key dates for the 2022 elections in Auckland:

 Campaign

 Labour and Green endorsements of Collins

 In elections from 2010 to 2016, mayoral candidates Len Brown and Phil Goff ran as independents and were supported by City Vision, an Auckland group affiliated to the national Labour and Green parties.
 In 2019, Goff was endorsed directly by Labour.
 Goff, the incumbent mayor, stated he would announce his intentions on running for a third term in February 2022.
 Efeso Collins and Richard Hills, Auckland councillors affiliated with Labour, were both reported to be exploring mayoral candidacies while awaiting Goff's decision, in order to avoid crowding the ballot.
 Frustrated with Goff's timeline in light of an approaching election campaign, Collins formally announced his candidacy on 26 January.
 On 10 February, Hills announced he would decline to run for mayor, citing the recent birth of his son.
 Labour announced a process to decide the party's endorsee on 15 February; the process was uncontested, and on 28 February, Labour endorsed Collins' independent campaign.
 On 15 March, the Green Party announced their endorsement of Collins.
 This was the first time that the party endorsed a mayoral candidate in Auckland.